4laric/nightreign-enemy-rando/README.md

 differently — Maliketh in a Giant Crab clearing, an Erdtree Avatar where a Tree Sentinel used to be, a different Nightlord fight every run.

-Current release: **v0.28.0**.
+Current release: **v0.30**.
 For what changed, see `PATCH_NOTES.md` (user-facing release notes) and `CHANGELOG.md` (full per-version history).

 ## Install

 `INSTALL.md` has the full walkthrough.
-The short version:
+The short version — the rando ships as a **self-contained me3 profile**, so there's no profile to create and nothing to copy:

-1. Install **Python 3.10 or newer** (on Windows, tick "Add Python to PATH" during install) and set up a me3 profile for Nightreign.
+1. Install **Python 3.10 or newer** (on Windows, tick "Add Python to PATH") and **me3**, the Nightreign mod loader.
+You don't need to make a me3 profile — this rando *is* one.
 2. Unzip this bundle anywhere.
-3. Copy your game's Oodle DLL — `oo2core_*_win64.dll`, from the Nightreign `Game/` folder — into the bundle folder.
-4. Run `python check_setup.py` to confirm the environment is healthy.
-5. Launch the GUI: double-click `oops_rando_gui.pyw`, or run `python oops_rando_gui.py` from a terminal (use this one for diagnostic output).
-6. On the **Generate** tab, point "Nightreign install" at your NR `Game/` folder (packed is fine — no UXM unpack needed) and "ME3 mod profile" at your me3 package.
-The output dir and vanilla read-paths auto-fill (and if you accidentally pick the package's parent folder, it descends into the package for you).
-Click Randomize, then **Install pre-patched EMEVD**.
+3. Run the GUI: double-click `randomize.pyw` (Windows), or `./randomize.sh` /
+   `python3 randomize.pyw` (macOS / Linux).
+Set a seed or leave it blank, then click **Randomize**.
+4. Double-click **`nightreign-enemy-rando.me3`** to play.

+The pre-patched `regulation.bin` and MMV's aicommon / sfx / material / shader
+bundles already sit in `package/` — there's no "install bundled files" step, and the `.me3` already points at the package.
+The Oodle DLL is auto-detected from your NR install.
+To run **Seamless Co-op** (or any DLL mod) alongside the rando, add its `.dll` on the GUI's **Paths** tab and it's folded into the same `.me3`, so one launch runs both.

 You do **not** need to UXM-unpack your install.
 The GUI reads vanilla map and event data straight from your own Nightreign install's `.bhd`/`.bdt` archives at run time — packed or unpacked, auto-detected — so this bundle ships no FromSoftware game data.
-Point the GUI at your NR install and click Randomize; the maps are pulled from the archives on the first run and cached locally.
+The maps are pulled from the archives on the first run and cached locally.

 ## What it does